top of page

 Expanded layers of OSI for smart tangibles

-New Structure - New Threats
+Smart and (not) Secured: New Structures - New Threats

 Looking at smart and IoT products and their version of OSI structure, it becomes clear that unique vulnerabilities emerge at the embodiments of the physical layer, as well as at the extension to the cloud and beyond.